 Cons

-• Some customers mentioned that the quality of the ingredients isn’t the greatest, but they still keep these treats around for a once-in-awhile option
+• Some customers balk at the ingredients, but they still keep these treats around for a once-in-awhile option

 Can Kittens Have Treats?

 The short answer is yes, kittens can totally have treats, according to Dr. Ukweni.
 In fact, you can use treats when training your kitten.
-They can be used as rewards or positive stimuli.
+Use them as rewards or positive stimuli.
 For instance, if you’re teaching a shy kitten to be friendlier to their human counterparts, treats can help get them out of their shell.

 Just keep in mind the following points when shopping and feeding your kitten: